-The ISO identified the need to address the Category P2, P4, and P6 thermal overload concerns on the two transformer banks in the planned Bay Boulevard 230/69 kV Substation.
-Although the Category P2 and P4 thermal concerns could be eliminated by re-arranging the 230 kV lines and the banks' positions in the substation, a third transformer is still needed to mitigate the residual Category P6 thermal overload concern to comply with the ISO's High Density Urban Load Area Standard.
-The estimated cost of the project is \$13 million-\$18 million.
-The proposed in-service date is the same as the Bay Boulevard 230/69 kV substation, which is June 1, 2018.
+The ISO also identified the need to address the Category P2, P4, and P6 thermal overload concerns on the two transformer banks in the planned Bay Boulevard 230/69 kV Substation.
+Although the Category P2 and P4 thermal concerns could be eliminated by re-arranging the 230 kV lines and the banks' positions in the substation, the residual Category P6 thermal overload concern needs to be addressed to comply with the ISO's High Density Urban Load Area Standard.
+There are two major alternatives to address the banks overload concerns.
+Alternative A is to add 2nd Silvergate-Bay Blvd 230 kV line by upgrading existing TL13815 underground section along with adding a 230/138 bank at Bay Boulevard and re-configuring the 138/69 kV system accordingly, which is estimated to cost between \$90 million and \$101 million.
+Alternative B is to add a third transformer bank 230/69 kV in the planned Bay Boulevard substation, which is expected to cost between \$13 Million and \$18 Million.
+The required inservice date for either of the alternatives is the same in-service date as the planned Bay Boulevard 230/69 kV substation project, which is June 1, 2018.
+However, further analysis is needed in the next planning cycle to refine the scope of both alternatives in order to determine which one is the most cost effective long-term plan.